crazy-penguins/openvpn-auth-duo/README.md

 State: Proof of concept!

-openvpn-auth-azure-ad is an external service connects to the openvpn management interface and handle the authentication of connecting users against Azure AD.
+openvpn-auth-duo is an external service connects to the openvpn management interface and handles the authentication of connecting users with MFA via duo security

 OpenVPN version 2.4 is required.
 2.5 is not tested yet.